anudeept619/Todo-app/README.md

-## Scotch React Todo
-A demo that backs a Scotch article on building a Todo App using React.
+A demo that backs on building a Todo App using React.